spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/multimodal-registration/contrast-agnostic-registration.rst

 Contrast-agnostic registration with deep learning
 #################################################

-This tutorial will demonstrate how to coregister two images together that have different contrasts.
-As an example, this tutorial will use T1w and T2w images.
+This tutorial will demonstrate how to coregister two images together that have different contrasts using deep learning.
+The algorithm is based on [SynthMorph](https://arxiv.org/pdf/2004.10282.pdf).
+More details of its implementation in SCT can be found [here](https://github.com/ivadomed/multimodal-registration).

 .. toctree::
    :maxdepth: 1